linkerd/website/linkerd.io/content/2/tasks/manually-rotating-control-plane-tls-credentials.md

 [Replacing Expired Certificates](/2/tasks/replacing_expired_certificates/)
 	Guide instead.

-## Generate new trust root and issuer certificate
+## Generate a new trust anchor and issuer certificate

-If you've installed Linkerd from its default manifest, the first step is to replace the trust root and issuer certificate.
-(If you installed Linkerd with a manually-supplied trust root that has not expired, however, then this step is unnecessary&mdash;go directly to the [Updating the identity issuer certificate](#updating-the-identity-issuer-certificate) step.)
+If you've installed Linkerd from its default manifest, the first step is to replace the trust anchor and issuer certificate.
+(If you installed Linkerd with a manually-supplied trust anchor that has not expired, however, then this step is unnecessary&mdash;go directly to the [Updating the identity issuer certificate](#updating-the-identity-issuer-certificate) step.)

-First, generate the root certificate with its private key:
+First, generate the trust anchor certificate and its private key:

 ```bash
 step certificate create identity.linkerd.cluster.local ca-new.crt ca-new.key --profile root-ca --no-password --insecure
 ```

-Note that we use `--no-password --insecure` for both the roots and issuer certificates to avoid encrypting those files with a passphrase.

-Store the private key somewhere secure so that it can be used to generate a new trust root in the future.
+Note that we use `--no-password --insecure` to avoid encrypting these files with a passphrase.
+Store the private key somewhere secure so that it can be used to generate a new trust anchor in the future.

-## Bundle your original trust root with the new one
+## Bundle your original trust anchor with the new one

-Next, we need to bundle the trust root currently used by Linkerd together with the new root.
-The following command uses `kubectl` to fetch the Linkerd config, `jq to extract the current trust root, and `step` to combine it with the newly generated roots:
+Next, we need to bundle the trust anchor currently used by Linkerd together with the new anchor.
+The following command uses `kubectl` to fetch the Linkerd config, `jq to extract the current trust anchor, and `step` to combine it with the newly generated trust anchor:

 ```bash
 kubectl -n linkerd get cm linkerd-config -o=jsonpath='{.data.global}' |  \